mcpgovernance/mcp-profile-docs/source/preface.rst

 .. index:: Governance Committee for the MCP

-Development of the MCP is done through the `MCP Governance Committee <http://www.aodn.org.au/mcp-governance>`_.
+Development of the MCP is done through the `MCP Governance Committee <https://sites.google.com/site/aodntag/working-groups/mcp>`_.
 The terms of reference, current membership and minutes of previous meetings can all be found on the `MCP Governance Committee wiki site (registration required) <http://www.aodn.org.au/redmine/projects/mcp-governance/wiki/Documentation>`_.
+Note this wiki site, whilst still available, has been retired in favour of the AODN TAG MCP Working Group forum pages (at:  https://sites.google.com/site/aodntag/working-groups/mcp).

 How to read this document
 -------------------------